• Skip to primary navigation

 • Add cleaned mussels, enough salt, vinegar and cover and cook.
 Don't add water.
 Mussels have water in them, which seeps out while cooking. ** Vinegar is optional.
 I like slight sourness in the dish and hence added it.

-• Ideally, it should get cooked by the time water gets dried up.
-Add sufficient oil around 2 tablespoon oil.
-Fry it up to the consistency you wish to have.
-Enjoy 🙂
+• Ideally, it should get cooked by the time the water dries up.
+Add sufficient oil, around 2 tbsp.
+Fry it up to the consistency you wish to have

 Notes